Tony Burton

-Anthony Mabron Burton (March 23, 1937 – February 26, 2016) was an American actor and boxer.
-He was best known for his role as Tony "Duke" Evers in the Rocky films.
+Anthony Mabron Burton (March 23, 1937 – February 26, 2016) was an American actor and professional boxer.
+He was best known for his role as trainer Tony "Duke" Evers in the Rocky films.

 Early life

 Burton was born in Flint, Michigan.
 He had a younger sister named Loretta.
 A Flint Northern High School graduate, he was a Michigan Golden Gloves heavyweight boxing champion and two-time all-state football player.

 At Northern, he played halfback.
 In 1954, he scored 13 touchdowns and led his team in scoring.
 Many of his scoring runs were of 50 yards or more.
 He gained 820 yards rushing that year, and one of his runs was for 95 yards.
 That same year, he was selected to the first teams of the All City and All Valley teams as a halfback.
 He was also chosen as an All State honorable mention.
 He was the team's co-captain and Most Valuable Player.
 Burton led his team in yards gained and receiving yards.
 In one game against Grand Rapids Catholic, he gained 213 total yards.
 At Northern, Burton was also the leading baseball pitcher, pitching the team to the city championship title.

-Career

-Boxing
+Boxing career

 Burton's boxing career included the Flint Golden Gloves light heavyweight championship in 1955 and 1957.
 Burton won the State Golden Gloves Light Heavyweight Championship in 1957 and lost in the Chicago Tournament of Champions semi-finals.

-He fought as a professional boxer in 1958 and 1959.
-During that time he was knocked out by knockout artist Lamar Clark, who holds the record for most consecutive knockouts at 44.
+He made his professional debut in January 1958 against Bob Smith at the Hollywood Legion Stadium.
+Burton fought in a total of 14 professional bouts between 1958 and 1959.
+His final fight was a defeat against knockout artist Lamar Clark, who holds the record for most consecutive knockouts at 44.
+His final record was 10 wins (2 by knockout), 3 losses (all by knockout), and 1 draw.